jjelosua/ML_audio_classification/README.md

 ### Analysis (Jupyter notebooks)

-Intermediate Analysis to help us understand our dataset characteristics and the performance of our selected features
+Intermediate Analysis to help us understand our dataset characteristics, the performance of our selected features and sampling our complete dataset for sharing purposes

 More info && usage [here](analysis/README.md)